- Skim the water

 2. Brush the walls

 You can also brush the walls of the pool to help remove any dust, dirt, and even algae that might have latched on the walls of the pool.
-You take the same telescopic pole, remove the skimmer net, and attach a pool brush instead.
+You take the same telescopic pole, remove the skimmer net, and attach a pool brush instead to Keep your pool COVID-free.
 Make sure to give the walls a thorough scrubbing, but be mindful of what the interior finish is and what type of pool brush you have on the telescopic pole.